 The Pine Barrens and the Pinelands

-The “Pine Barrens” is special ecosystem that covers most of South Jersey and is marked by acidic, low-nutrient water and soils – and all the species of plants and wildlife that are adapted to these challenging conditions.
+The “Pine Barrens” is the special ecosystem that is marked by acidic, low-nutrient water and soils – and all the species of plants and wildlife that are adapted to these challenging conditions.

 Today, as throughout our history, human beings depend on the health and vitality of the Pine Barrens’ ecosystems.
 Wander through the region’s forests and you will find a surprising variety of scenery, habitats and species in this island of biodiversity within the most crowded part of North America.
 You will find the largest surviving open space on the eastern seaboard between the northern forests of Maine and the Everglades of Florida.
 Ghost towns, historic sites and legends such as the Jersey Devil preserve the Pinelands’ unique culture, telling the many stories of how humans have used and depended on the natural world around them.